 Giant Flashlight Fish

-(Anomalops katoptron)Bony Fishes
+(Anomalops katoptron)Bony Fishes, marine

 On moonless nights, the giant flashlight fish does a vertical migration to shallower waters to find prey, returning to the safety of deeper waters at sunrise.